AlexKa03/Technical_University/README.md

-# Technical_University
+# Technical University
-Contains all the problems solved by me from my studies at Sofia Technical University
+Contains all the problems solved by me from my studies at Technical University of Sofia